ICYEZAGATORE/alumath-peergroup19-/README.md

-# Alumath-Matrix Libary
+# Alumath-Matrix Library
-A simple matrix multiplication library as created as part of an Advanced Linear Algebra project.
+A simple matrix multiplication library was created as part of an Advanced Linear Algebra project.

 # Features
 1. Matrix Multiplication: Performs standard matrix multiplication with proper validation.Contains creative error messages and ASCII art animations